 - When you arrive at work you sit in your car for an extra 10 minutes to complete a HeadSpace meditation so you don’t quit before the day begins.

-- Each swipe of your security badge feels like a year has been taken off of your life.
+- Each time you log into your work email feels like a year has been taken off of your life.

 - You find yourself zoning out in meetings while you day dream about the vineyard you’re going to manage in Napa or the Doggy Day care you and Fluffy have dreamed of for so long.